fieldtrip/website/template/layout.md

 #### dccn_customized_acticap64.mat

-This is a custom 64-Channel-Arrangement for the Donders Centre for Cognitive Neuroimaging (DCCN).
-The 32 channels from the 1st amplifier are located central, the 32 channels from the 2nd amplifier are along the rim.
+This is a custom 64-channel arrangement for the Donders Centre for Cognitive Neuroimaging (DCCN).
+It is based on a equidistant M10 cap and has electrode numbers rather than electrode names.
+The 32 channels from the 1st amplifier are located central, the 32 channels from the 2nd amplifier are along the rim, which means that electrodes preparation goes in outward moving circles.

 {% include image src="/assets/img/template/layout/dccn_customized_acticap64.png" width="200" %}
 {% include image src="/assets/img/template/layout/dccn_customized_acticap64.mat.png" width="200" %}

 #### mpi_customized_acticap64.mat

-This is a custom 64-Channel-Arrangement for the MPI.
-Note that the electrode positions are the same as for the DCCN customized version, but that the channel order is different.
-The MPI version has the 32 channels from the 1st amplifier on the right and the 32 channels from the 2nd amplifier on the left.
+This is a custom 64-channel arrangement for the Max Planck Institute for Psycholinguistics (MPI).
+It is based on a equidistant M10 cap and has electrode numbers rather than electrode names.
+Note that the electrode positions are the same as for the DCCN customized version above, but that the channel order is different.
+The MPI version has the 32 channels from the 1st amplifier on the right and the 32 channels from the 2nd amplifier on the left, making it easier for two researchers to prepare the EEG cap on the subject simultaneously.

 {% include image src="/assets/img/template/layout/mpi_customized_acticap64.png" width="200" %}
 {% include image src="/assets/img/template/layout/mpi_customized_acticap64.mat.png" width="200" %}

+#### dcc_customized_acticap64.mat

+This is a custom 64-channel arrangement for the Donders Centre for Cognition (DCC).
+It is based on a 10-10 electrode layout, and uses two 32-channel EEG amplifiers.
+The green electrode holders correspond to the 32 channels from the 1st amplifier, and the yellow electrode holders correspond to the 32 channels from the 2nd amplifier.
+The reference and ground are included in the layout with the original name for the electrode location (TP9 and AFz).

+{% include image src="/assets/img/template/layout/dcc_customized_acticap64.png" width="200" %}
+{% include image src="/assets/img/template/layout/dcc_customized_acticap64.mat.png" width="200" %}

 #### acticap-64ch-standard2.mat

-This is the standard 64-channel-Arrangement from [Brain Products](http://www.brainproducts.com/files/public/downloads/actiCAP-64-channel-Standard-2_1201.pdf).
-It is based on the same coordinates as the easycap electrode caps.
+This is the standard 64-channel arrangement from [Brain Products](http://www.brainproducts.com/files/public/downloads/actiCAP-64-channel-Standard-2_1201.pdf).
+It is based on the same coordinates as the EasyCap electrode caps.
 This particular layout was created using the [easycapM1 layout](/assets/img/template/layout/easycapm1.png) and then removing eight electrodes (FPz, Iz, F9, F10, P9, P10, O9, O10) which are not present in the cap.
 Furthermore, two electrodes (AFz, FCz) were renamed to their purpose of being Ground (Gnd) and Reference (Ref) electrode.

 {% include image src="/assets/img/template/layout/acticap-64-channel-standard-2.jpg" width="200" %}
 {% include image src="/assets/img/template/layout/acticap-64-channel-standard-2.mat.jpg" width="200" %}

+## BrainProducts R-Net

+The following layout is for the 64-channel wet-sponge [R-Net](https://www.brainproducts.com/solutions/r-net/) from BrainProducts.

+{% include image src="/assets/img/template/layout/rnet64.png" width="200" %}
+{% include image src="/assets/img/template/layout/rnet64.mat.png" width="200" %}

 ## NeuroScan Quick-Cap